The-Code-Dose/thecodedose-website/_data/blog/2022-12-09-guide-to-making-your-first-open-source-contribution.md

 Be patient and respectful.
 It's an opportunity to learn from others.
 Sometimes, it might take several rounds of review to get your first PR accepted!

+# First Contribution

+You can head on to [First Contributions repository on Github](https://github.com/firstcontributions/first-contributions) that will help you walkthrough the process of making your first contribution, from forking a repository to merging a PR, like a practice run.